xdividr/dreamcloud-docs/source/dreamcompute/gettingstarted/different-boot-disks-explained.rst

 Different Boot Sources
 ----------------------

-There are several different kinds of sources to boot from in DreamCompute panel, but they all need to create some sort of virtual disk for the virtual machine to boot.
+There are several different kinds of sources to boot from in the DreamCompute panel, but they all need to create some sort of virtual disk for the virtual machine to boot.
 The virtual disk can be either an *ephemeral* or *volume* boot disk.
 In the DreamCompute panel you see the options:

-* **Image**: Creates an ephemeral disk from the image you choose
+* **Image**: Creates an ephemeral disk from the image you choose.
-* **Volume**: Boots an instance from a bootable volume
+* **Volume**: Boots an instance from an existing bootable volume.
-* **Image (create a new volume)**: Creates a bootable volume from the image you choose and then boot an instance from it
+* **Image (create a new volume)**: Creates a bootable volume from the image you choose and then boots an instance from it.
-* **Volume snapshot (create a new volume)**: Creates a volume from the volume snapshot you choose and boots an instance from it
+* **Volume snapshot (create a new volume)**: Creates a volume from the volume snapshot you choose and boots an instance from it.

 Ephemeral Boot Disks
 --------------------

-Ephemeral disks are virtual disks that are create for the sole purpose of booting a virtual machine and should be thought of as temporary.
+Ephemeral disks are virtual disks that are created for the sole purpose of booting a virtual machine and should be thought of as temporary.

 Ephemeral disks are useful if you aren't worried about needing to duplicate an